muggy8/improbable/from-me-to-me/a9bIQF8s.md

 Having noticed my gaze, Phanna turned his head towards me.

+"Feeling a bit better now?"
+Phanna asked.

+I gave him a weak nod.

-"Hey Melody, can you give me a bit of assistance"
+"I feel a bit bad for asking this since you're kinda in the rut right now but can you give me a bit of assistance"

 I was a bit taken by surprised by Phanna's request.